-This Mourning Dove and a mate have been playing in the kitchen
+This Mourning Dove and a mate

 window for the last few days.
 They will come from the tree to the window, Coo-cooo-coooo, then fly back to the tree.
 I have seen one of them carrying straw and various items into this tree to build a nest.
 They are beautiful - but will not hold still for the photo I wanted to get.